Hot knife vs fork honey decapping

 I proudly market a raw honey, lightly-filtered and rich in pollen, but Jiminy Cricket was forever pricking my conscience; a small proportion was exposed to the high temperature of the knife.
 Perhaps it was only 5 percent but it meant that the final product could not be described in all honesty as absolutely unheated.

-The fork removes far less honey in the gleanings.
+The fork leaves far less honey in the gleanings.

 At this stage I am still uncertain about which is more effective when comparing hot knife vs fork honey decapping.
 Measurements will follow at some time in the future to see if there is a difference in the extraction.

-The unexpected was that the fork butchered the combs and produced a lot of fragments that blocked the filter.
+An unexpected negative was that the fork butchered the combs and produced a lot of fragments that blocked the filter.
 However this was easily surmounted manually with a flat wooden pancake-spatula.

-Whilst my original hot knife was quite light, the newly purchased item was much heavier and tired out the forearm; it is also a good deal hotter resulting in more damage to the honey, and frequently having to turn it off.
-But I do not particularly like the shape of the handle of the fork either, and will try some others.
+Whilst my original hot knife was quite light, the newly purchased item was much heavier and tired out the forearm; it was also a good deal hotter resulting in more damage to the honey and frequently having to turn it off.
+But I do not particularly like the shape of the handle of the fork either and will try some others; that shown in the photo above is much better.

-I will not be totally convinced until I am sure as much honey can be extracted from the forked honeycomb, as from the one stripped with a hot knife.
+I will not be totally convinced until I am sure as much honey can be extracted from the forked comb as from the one decapped with a hot knife.

-Next will be to consider the plastic or steel needle roller tool for honey decapping; some call it uncapping.
-I hear that it is better still.
+Next will be to consider the plastic or steel needle roller tool for honey decapping; I hear that they are better still.

 Glycemic index

 There's also apparently some research, according to Faithful to Nature[1] that heating honey raises the glycemic-index; that would mean an adverse effect on blood sugar, and make it fattening.
-I'm hunting for the confirmation from research.
+A scan of the literature confirms they are right[2].

-Overall the insulin response to honey is significantly less than that of glucose.
+Overall the insulin response to raw honey is significantly less than that of glucose.

-German researchers found that there was considerable variation in different honeys, but overall the insulin response was 55% less than a glucose control.
-The GI of 5 of 8 supplied samples from the beekeepers federation was below 55; that's low.
-The exception was those from forests which were high in melezitose[2].
+German researchers found that there was considerable variation in different honeys but overall the insulin response was 55% less than a glucose control.
+The GI of 5 of 6 supplied samples from the beekeepers federation was in the low bracket.
+The exception was the one from forests which was high in melezitose[2].
+Both those from commercial bottlers had very high glycemic indices.

 Unfortunately they never stated whether any of the honeys where heated or not.